project-gemmi/gemmi/docs/cell.rst

-The UnitCell object stores internally (in `UnitCell.images`) a list of symmetry transformations -- crystallographic symmetry and, in case of macromolecules, also NCS -- that transform asymmetric unit (ASU) into the complete unit cell.
+The UnitCell object stores internally (in `UnitCell.images`) a list of symmetry transformations -- crystallographic symmetry and, in the case of macromolecules, also NCS -- that transform the asymmetric unit (ASU) into the complete unit cell.
 This list is populated by the class that contains the UnitCell.
 It is done automatically when reading a coordinate file.
 If you set the unit cell, space group or NCS manually, call Structure.setup_cell_images() or SmallStructure.setup_cell_images() to update `images`.
-(The NCS operarations in this list are only those marked as not "given" in the MTRIX record in the PDB format or in _struct_ncs_oper in mmCIF).
+(The NCS operations in this list are only those marked as not "given" in the MTRIX record in the PDB format or in _struct_ncs_oper in mmCIF).

 UnitCell.images are used for searching neighbors,